jarrodhroberson/maven-stringtemplate-plugin/README.md

 to add in pom.xml, within <configuration> -- equivalent system properties use "stringtemplate." prefix)

+## Input settings

 * inputDir (no default): Defines input directory (relative to project base directory) -- all files (with suitable suffix) will be processed, recursively
+* inputSuffix (defaults to ".st"): Suffix of input files to process; only files that end with the suffix are processed
+* encoding (defaults to "UTF-8"): Character encoding of input files; also used for (re)encoding results

+## Output settings

 * outputDir (defaults to '${project.build.directory}'): Directory under which processed template output is stored; retains input structure for sub-directories
-* inputSuffix (defaults to ".st"): Suffix of input files to process; only files that end with the suffix are processed
 * outputSuffix (defaults to ""): Suffix to use for output files, instead of input suffix (i.e. inputSuffix is replaced with outputSuffix)

+## Template settings

+* attributes (no defaults): Map of key/value pairs; attributes that Stringtemplate can use.
+Added under 'attributes' element in configuration so that key is element name, and value is textual element value